The Purpose of a Meeting Agenda: Productivity and Efficiency

 Deciding on smaller meeting groups is an economically wise choice as they boast higher engagement, resulting in faster decision-making.

-Similarly, to ensure full participation, assign specific duties or action items to attendees and inform them beforehand to be well-prepared.
+To ensure full participation, assign specific duties or action items to attendees and inform them beforehand to be well-prepared.
 This approach guarantees a hitch-free meeting.

 AI has come to stay.
 Since its inception, it’s been revolutionizing daily work operations.
 One of its notable applications is the creation of meeting agendas.